Is your debt a problem?

 A payday loan, is, as its name suggests, a small loan designed to tide you over until your next payday.

-While it might be tempting to take out a payday loan if you’re desperate for cash, with a typical interest APR of 1,300%, it’s a very expensive option.
+While it might be tempting to take out a payday loan if you’re desperate for cash, it’s a very expensive option.

 If you’re struggling, see if you can dip into your authorised overdraft, or see what your local credit union is offering (as per the above).

 How to take control of mortgage debt